GSA/digitalgov.gov/content/news/2020/12/2020-12-04-archivist-memorandum-to-agency-heads-on-presidential-transition.md

 date: 2020-12-01 14:55:00 -0500
 kicker: Records Management
 title: Archivist Memorandum to Agency Heads on Presidential Transition
-deck: **Archivist Memorandum to Agency Heads on Presidential Transition**&mdash;On Monday, November 30, the Archivist of the United States sent a memorandum to agency heads reminding them of the importance of records management during a presidential transition.
+deck: "**Archivist Memorandum to Agency Heads on Presidential Transition**&mdash;On Monday, November 30, the Archivist of the United States sent a memorandum to agency heads reminding them of the importance of records management during a presidential transition.
 In this memo, the Archivist emphasizes that in order to have a successful transition, it is crucial that